NodeOS/NodeOS/asgard.md

-The service-manager (code name asgard) is a job-control service.
+The service-manager (code name asgard) is a task running service.

+Asgard provides a simple abstraction, upon which a tool like [[npkg]] can build a traditional service manager like *systemd* or *forever*.

+Asgard has two abstractions:

+1. a **task** is a real process that must be run
+2. a **queue** is an ordered list of tasks

+This is a low-level abstraction, and not really of concern for the end user.
+The end-user will use a tool like [[npkg]] and in general never need to know about how asgard works.
+Similar to how there is no *spawn* system call, rather spawning a child process is just a combination of `fork` and `exec`.

+So for anyone who just wants to run your node process, have a look at [[npkg]].
+For those interested in the gory details, here are a few high-level features of asgard:

+- tasks are run as soon as they are added to a queue
+- tasks run sequentially per queue
+- different queues run in parallel
+- when a queue is empty, it just waits for new tasks to be added
+- there is limited support for manipulating a queue

+Typically queues will only have a few tasks added to them at any time.

 ## HTTP IPC

-You communicate with asgard over http.
+You communicate with asgard over http using JSON encoded data.

-For example, to start a job you `PUT` to `/job/:name` where `:name` is the unique identifier for your job.
+For example, to start a queue you `PUT` to `/queue/:name` where `:name` is the unique identifier for your queue.

 ```json
 {